-I have a special interest in cardiac and fatal cases.
-I also have a keen interest in psychiatric cases and am committed to working towards ensuring the same levels of accountability that prevail in general medicine to this currently very poorly represented area.
-I am a Law Society Accredited Clinical Negligence Panel Member and am fluent in Urdu, Hindi and Punjabi.
+Nina was formerly a qualified cardiology nurse and qualified as a solicitor in 2002, having trained at Hodge Jones & Allen.
+She specialised in medical negligence from the outset and ran a comprehensive range of cases in this area.
+She has a special interest in cardiac and fatal cases.
+She also has a keen interest in psychiatric cases and is committed to working towards ensuring the same levels of accountability that prevail in general medicine to this currently very poorly represented area.
+She is a Law Society Accredited Clinical Negligence Panel Member and fluent in Urdu, Hindi and Punjabi.

-I am ranked in Chambers UK and Legal 500.
-I was described by Legal 500 as “a shrewd and committed litigator” with experience in high-value brain and spinal injury claims and expertise in psychiatric cases.
+Nina is ranked in Chambers UK and Legal 500 and was described by Legal 500 as “a shrewd and committed litigator” with experience in high-value brain and spinal injury claims and expertise in psychiatric cases.

 ” I’d like to thank you once again for the splendid work you did in seeing us through the last few traumatic years; we couldn’t have done it without you.
 The inquest would have been a quite different affair without your involvement.”